n3xtcoder/ai4impact-elternleben/README.md

 ## Challenge Overview

-This hackathon focuses on building a conversational AI system for Elternleben.de.
+This hackathon focuses on building a conversational AI system for [ElternLeben.de](https://www.elternleben.de/).

-Elternleben.de is a non-profit organization dedicated to provide support, guidance, and expert knowledge they need to create a loving and healthy environment for their children.
-Through trusted online counseling, educational content, and personalized programs, Elternleben.de ensures no parent navigates the journey alone.
+[ElternLeben.de](https://www.elternleben.de/) is a non-profit organization dedicated to provide support, guidance, and expert knowledge they need to create a loving and healthy environment for their children.
+Through trusted online counseling, educational content, and personalized programs, [ElternLeben.de](https://www.elternleben.de/) ensures no parent navigates the journey alone.

 ✅ Professional expertise – A network of highly trained specialists offering practical, competent and research-based assistance.